Princess Salme Spice Tour Zanzibar

 Princess Salme Spice Tour Zanzibar allows you to discover a captivating story of the smart and rebellious Princess Sayyida Salme, the youngest daughter of Sultan Said.

-Born as a Zanzibar princess in 1844, she was a remarkable woman for her time: she taught herself to write, had a clandestine love affair with a German merchant, eloped to Europe when pregnant, and even converted to Christianity.
+Born a Zanzibar princess in 1844, she was a remarkable woman of her time: she taught herself to write, had a clandestine affair with a German merchant, eloped to Europe while pregnant, and even converted to Christianity.

 Your next stop will be Kidichi Persian Baths.
-The baths were built for the sultan’s second wife who was the granddaughter of Shah of Persia and were used by the royals when they visited their spice plantations.
-You can still walk around the bathhouse, prayer room and relaxation area.
+The baths were built for the sultan’s second wife, who was the granddaughter of the Shah of Persia, and were used by the royals when they visited their spice plantations.
+You can still walk around the bathhouse, prayer room, and relaxation area.
 Keep an eye out for the decorative peacocks and flowers in the stucco render.

 Finally, you will be taken to an established spice plantation.
 Zanzibar, well known as the ‘Spice Island’, has a history of growing and exporting spices, dating back to the 16th century.
-Spices, originally brought over by Portuguese traders, led to the creation of plantations and trade routes to the Far East.
+Spices, originally introduced by Portuguese traders, led to the establishment of plantations and trade routes to the Far East.

-Today spices form an integral part of everyday life for many Zanzibari, bringing intense flavour to their cuisine and used in medicines, rituals and everyday life.
-A wide range of spices are still produced on Zanzibar including cinnamon, nutmeg, cloves, turmeric, black pepper and ginger – to name but a few!
+Today, spices are an integral part of everyday life for many Zanzibaris, bringing intense flavour to their cuisine and being used in medicines and rituals.
+A wide range of spices are still produced on Zanzibar, including cinnamon, nutmeg, cloves, turmeric, black pepper, and ginger – to name but a few!

 Take a stroll around the plantations where you can learn about the spices and discover their various culinary and medicinal uses.
 If the culinary possibilities tempt you, have a look at the Swahili cookery workshop excursion too.